-Figure 8.
+Figure 7.
 Results from our technique show a distinctive difference between different levels of instability severity.

-Given the encouraging results, CERTH will proceed to implement the technique on the mobile device, to process live vest data, and perform the evaluation on a larger set of participants, that may exhibit non-induced instability and establish different severity thresholds, depending on the signal power's range for the participants, as well as also explore the possibility of establishing a dynamic thresholding mechanism that adapts to the participant's gait pattern.
+Given the encouraging results, we proceeded to the implementation of the technique on the mobile device, in order to process live vest data, and perform the evaluation on a larger set of participants, that may exhibit non-induced instability and establish different severity thresholds, depending on the signal power's range for the participants, as well as also explore the possibility of establishing a dynamic treshodling mechanism that adapts to the participant's gait pattern.